yingmsky/e8vm/readme.md

 - For self hosting, I could either rewrite everything in `g8`, or port golang to `os8`.
 Not sure which one is more practical.

 Note: I paused the development because I started working at Google, and Google has some policies for hobby projects.
 I promise I will finish this when the time comes.
-If you would like to contribute, please contact me via email.
+If you would like to contribute, please contact me via email for copyright/license related details.

 ## Readability